PinkDiamond1/docs-24/docs/explanations/starlark.md

 :::info
-A `run` method with the signature `run(args)` is necessary in standalone starlark scripts.
-The argument to the method can be passed using the `--args` flag in the CLI.
+A `run` method with the signature `run(args)` is necessary in standalone Starlark scripts.

-The argument to the `run` method functions the same way as it does in [packages][run-args-reference].
+The argument to the `run` method functions the same way as it does [here][run-args-reference].
 :::

 Finally, run it using the Kurtosis CLI: